ikmb/dragen-variant-calling/docs/usage.md

 Information on the command line options are listed in the following:

+### Analysis strategies

+#### Standard analysis

+If you are only interested in single VCFs per sample, you can leave the columns famID, PaternalID, MaternalID, Sex and Phenotype at their defaults.

+#### Joint calling

+Joint calling for cohorts produces one VCF file for the entire data set.
+To enable this, use the `--joint_calling` flag.

+#### Trio analysis

+For trio analysis `--trio` you have to code your PED like information into the samplesheet.

+* famID is used to group samples into a set for trio analysis

+* PaternalID is used to specify fatherhood; in a trio analysis, the parents would have a 0 here; the child would list the value from the RGSM column of the father

+* MaternalID same principle as for PaternalID

+* Sex lists the gender of the sample (1 = male, 2 = female, other = unknown)

+* Phenotype lists whether the sample is affected by the phenotype of interest (if any).
+Allowed values are: 0 = missing, 1 = unaffected, 2 = affected, -9 = missing.

 ## Options

 ### `--samples` [ CSV file (mandatory ]